-Upon arrival to the Trap Music Museum, we stood in a line for a little while but it wasn't too long of a wait.
+Upon arrival, we stood in a line for a little while but it wasn't too long of a wait.
 But we also went the first week...so wait times may get longer.
 Once you walk into the museum you see it is open for business with actors inside.
 Take a look at the entrance (top pic) and our welcoming (video below pic) below:

 We leave the entrance and walked into the living room where someone's uncle was sitting on the couch lol!
 He welcomed us into the home.
 Inside the living room you see childhood pictures of trap rap stars, couches with plastic covers, drugs (they weren't real - ok), and even a fake roach (I don't like the fake ones either).
 The living room setup was very realistic in appearance and it was cool they had someone acting within the room.
 See the picture of me posing on the plastic cover couch (top) and a video of the living room below (bottom):